redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 With this new route in place, go into the Swagger UI and exercise the `/persons/all` route.
 You should see all of the folks you added with the shell script as a JSON array.

 In the example above, the query is not specified—we didn't build anything up.
 If you do this, you'll just get everything.
-Which is what you want sometime.
+Which is what you want sometimes.
 But not most of the time.
 It's not really searching if you just return everything.
 So let's add a route that lets us find persons by last name.
 Add the following code:

 ```javascript
 router.get('/by-last-name/:lastName', async (req, res) => {